microsoft/teams-ai/getting-started/CONCEPTS/DATA-SOURCES.md

 }
 ```

 > The [`Kernel Memory`](https://github.com/microsoft/kernel-memory) library provides tools for indexing and querying data.
-The Chef Bot uses Kernel Memory as an example of how to integrate Retrieval Augmentation (RAG) into the AI libray.
+The Chef Bot uses Kernel Memory as an example of how to integrate Retrieval Augmentation (RAG) into the AI library.